 organized, systematic, and honest about their likes, accomplishments, and dreams.

 Know that there are SEVERAL colleges that could meet your needs!

 Concentrate on this and you will find the places that match you wonderfully!

 Given the quality of the college preparatory program and the sheer number of options available to our students, the College Office would like to share some favorite tips and tools to help students and families research and narrow down their list of colleges and universities to which they will be applying.

 College Match & College Research Search Engines

-Need help finding schools that match key criteria you determine as important, such as location, major offered, student-body size etc… Try using some of these useful college search and matching tools.
+Need help finding schools that match key criteria you determine as important, such as location, majors offered, student-body size, etc… Try using some of these useful college search and matching tools.